treyarte/capstone-one/readme.md

 https://mydroplist.herokuapp.com/

-A web application that can help facilitate better communication between stockers and forklift drivers and provide record-keeping for users.
+A web application that was created by me, Treyvion Johnson for my capstone project at Springboard's coding bootcamp.
+The app helps facilitate better communication between stockers and forklift drivers and provide record-keeping for users.
 See your forklift drivers' performance by creating graphs of the droplists they have completed, accepted, and declined.

 ### Background Information